Collective dipole excitations in sodium clusters: Electric polarizability

 In the classical picture, the static electric polarizability of a jellium metal sphere of radius $R$ has the expression: \be \alpha_{0}=R^{3}, \ee where $R$, given in terms of the Wigner-Seitz radius $r_{s}$, is $R=r_{s}{\cal N}^{1/3}$.

 Quantum mechanical effects determine corrections to the classical results for plasmon energy and polarizabilities.
 The electron density is not going sharply to zero at the cluster surface but reduces gradually at the surface and moreover extends significantly beyond to jellium edge.
 The spill-out electrons produce a screening effect against external fields which results in changing the classical result for polarizability to: \be \alpha=(R+\Delta)^{3}. \ee The radius shift $\Delta$ can be expressed in terms of the fraction of the total number of electrons which are spilled-out the jellium sphere and the final result for the static polarizability reads: \be \alpha=R^{3}\left(1+\frac{\mathcal{N}_{sp}}{\mathcal{N}}\right), \ee where $\mathcal{N}_{sp}$ denotes the number of spilled-out electrons.
+Actually, this is a reasonable approximation of the result predicted by the sum rule $S_{-2}$\cite{Kresin,Giai,Brack1}, \be \alpha=R^{3}\left(1-\frac{\mathcal{N}_{sp}}{\mathcal{N}}\right)^{-1}. \ee This expression is obtained by using the relationship between the plasmon redshift and the electric polarizability, provided by the moment $S_{-2}$.
+Also one assumes that the entire oscillator strength is concentrated near the surface plasmon, i.e. one ignores the presence of the volume plasmon, which allows us to use the result for the Thomas-Reiche-Kuhn sum rule $S_0$.

 We propose a method for obtaining the number of spill-out electrons by means of the RPA formalism, using the RPA eigenstates for computing the average value of number of particles operator $\hat{N}=\sum_{i}c^{\dagger}_{i}c_{i}$, where the summation run over all particle and hole states.
 Thus the operator to be averaged is given by \be \hat{N}=\sum_{p}c^{\dagger}_{p}c_{p}+\sum_{h}c^{\dagger}_{h}c_{h}. \ee The averaging operation will be constrained by the condition that the radial integrals from all scalar products involved will have the limits $[R,\infty)$, instead of $[0,\infty)$, where $R=r_{s}\mathcal{N}^{1/3}$ is the radius of the metal sphere which is supposed to contain all electrons.
 In this manner we will get the average number of electrons which are beyond this sphere.
 The particle number operator can be written in a second quantization like form \be \hat{N}=\sum_{kk'}\langle C_{1\mu}(k)|\hat{N}|C_{1\mu}^{\dagger}(k')\rangle C_{1\mu}^{\dagger}(k) C_{1\mu}(k'), \ee